 Convent of S. Francisco

-Just outside the “Mata dos Sete Montes” National Woodland, you’ll find the Convent of S. Francisco, which stands out for its Mannerist chapel.
-Currently, the convent houses the Museu dos Fósforos (Match Museum), which houses a collection of over 40,000 matchboxes.
+At the exit of the Sete Montes National Forest, you will find the São Francisco Convent, which stands out for its Mannerist chapel.
+Currently, the convent houses the Museum of Matches (Museu dos Fósforos).
+This museum houses a collection of over 40,000 matchboxes.

 Synagogue